-Still, it isn’t glamourous and often involves other activities like sweeping, laundry, wiping down your kitchen counter and tiles, washing up plates, pots, forks and spoons, cooking your meals a couple times a day, feeding and walking your pet, clearing and tending to the garden or yard and every other household chore there is.
+Still, it isn’t glamourous and often involves other activities like sweeping, laundry, wiping down your kitchen counter and tiles, washing up plates, pots, forks and spoons, cooking your meals a couple times a day, feeding and walking your pet, clearing and tending to the garden or yard, taking out the garbage and every other household chore there is.

 Pacing Housework with Business Duties

 But i’ve come to appreciate those kinds of ‘homey‘ things, especially having lived at a pace where before i couldn’t ‘find the time’ or the urge to learn how to cook or tend to household duties, home-decor projects, and gardening with any kind of meaningful attention.

 i used to have ‘hot feet’ – always on the road…driving from rehearsals to meetings to studio sessions to radio interviews, stopping by a cafe, passing by a boutique, swinging by the supermarket, visiting and shuttling friends around, and returning home for a bit before heading to some gig or another – while running a 24hr hr vocal studio and travelling ‘on a regular’ (sometimes weekly.)
 Somewhere in between this was dance class for 3 1/2hrs 4 times a week and frequent swims at the beach – but still…